of Watchers: 4,296

 Going in to this drama, I thought it was fresh and entertaining.
 It was a good opportunity for viewers to realize what athletes are experiencing as they navigate into their career—their struggles, pain, dreams, problems and hopes.
 I thoroughly enjoyed the first half of this drama, esp. when they introduced the No Medal Club.

 I also like listening and watching the mentoring scenes and advices given between the counselors-counselee.
-It would greatly benefit even the viewers since it tackles our mental health and how deal with our own pains and traumas.
+It would greatly benefit even the viewers since it tackles our mental health and how to deal with our own pains and traumas.

 However, when the dynamics began to shift and the female lead expressed her romantic interest and kissed her mental coach, I cannot lie to myself.
-I am not comfortable with it, esp, when all throughout the show Coach Jegal kept saying that Ga Eul was never a girl as far as he can see, and just a “kid.”
+I am not comfortable with it, esp. when all throughout the show Coach Jegal kept saying that Ga Eul was never a girl as far as he can see, and just a “kid.”
 I trusted those words, only to get betrayed in the end.
-There was a sense of betrayal for the viewers since boundaries was always laid, only to break them down on the last five minutes of the finale.
+There was a sense of betrayal for the viewers since boundaries were always laid, only to break them down on the last five minutes of the finale.

 The male and female lead have more chemistry as friends (older brother) /father figure than lovers.
 It surely left a bad taste in the mouth as they met together at the end wanting to try “love”.
 That was the deal breaker for me in giving this show a good rating.
 It was successful for giving me discomfort than healing as it ends.
 The drama can stand on its own without the romance.